 The Immigration Restriction Bill was one of the first Bills introduced to the new parliament and proposed a twofold approach to restricting non-white population growth.
 The Act came into law on 23 December 1901.

 The Act gave immigration officers the power to make any non-European migrant sit a 50-word dictation test.
 This was initially given in any European language, and after 1905 in any prescribed language.

 Extremely small numbers of non-white migrants were ever allowed to pass.
 The test was administered 1,359 times prior to 1909, with only 52 people granted entry to Australia.
 After 1909 not a single migrant made to sit the test passed.

 Small numbers of migrants were granted certificates of exemption from the test but often exempted people became separated from their friends and family members who did not pass and were deported.

 The introduction of two accompanying acts (the Pacific Island Labourers Act 1901 and the Post and Telegraph Act 1901) further limited access to Australia for non-white migrants by outlawing the use of imported labour and making it mandatory to hire white workers on any vessels transporting Australian mail.

 The White Australia policy had an immediate impact, rapidly changing demographics.
 By 1947 only 2.7 per cent of the whole population was born outside of Australia, Ireland or the United Kingdom.
 The effect was most obvious on the Asian population.
-Though only 1.25% of the Australian population in 1901, it had shrunk to around 0.21% by the late 1940s.
+Though only 1.25 per cent of the Australian population in 1901, it had shrunk to around 0.21 per cent by the late 1940s.

 The government introduced many programs to encourage migration from Britain to increase Australia’s white population and the available workforce.
 The schemes were fuelled by the ‘populate or perish’ government mindset, and included the famous the Ten Pound Pom program that operated after the Second World War.

 In the late 1940s, it became obvious that British migration was not providing the desired numbers, and that strict adherence to the White Australia policy was an impediment to population growth.